fluidware/fluidsurveys-docs/chapters/Editor/advancedquestions.rst

    * - Display Option
      - Description
    * - 1.
+Make First Column Static
+     - Forces the first column to always be present.
+By default, this option is disabled.
-1st Column Size
+   * - 2.
+1st Column Size.
      - Adjusts the first columns width.
 By default, this option is 30%
-   * - 2.
-Display side-by-side
-     - Display side-by-side: This option allows for you to display the question type beside another question.
-By default, this option is disabled
    * - 3.
-Append to previous question
+Display side-by-side.
-     - This question type will be appended to the question directly before it.
+     - This option allows for you to display the question type beside another question as seen in the image to the left.
 By default, this option is disabled.
    * - 4.
+Append to previous question
+     - The question is attached to the question which precedes it in the survey.
+By default, this option is disabled
+   * - 5.
 Width
      - You can adjust the width based on a percentage.
 By default, the value is 100%.
+   * - 6.
+Show Borders
+     - Show borders around the question type.
+By default, this option is disabled.
+   * - 7.
+Alternate Background Color
+     - Each row will be an alternate color.
+By default, this option is disabled.

 .. list-table:: Options
    :widths: 35 65
    :header-rows: 1

-   * - Display Option
+   * - Options
      - Description
    * - 1.
 Randomize Variables
      - Selecting this option will randomize the choices within the Checkbox question type on each survey refresh.
 By default, this option is disabled